mounika937/assignment/README.md

 static let apiKey = "YOUR_API_KEY_HERE"

 with your actual TMDb key.
+(By Default I kept my apiKey, So that app runs without errors)

 ### 3️⃣ Open and Run
 Open the project in Xcode 15+